The price of SSL certificates can really vary – from $0, all the way up to the $1000 mark, depending on what you’re looking for.

 The easiest way for most of us to get our SSL certificate is directly from your web hosting service provider.
 The reason for this is the much-simplified process.
 All you need to do is add on the SSL option when purchasing your web hosting plan.

 Another advantage is that any secure web host makes it easier to install (or assist you with installation) partner CA certificates.
 The best web hosts endorse reputable SSL certificates and our top recommendations like Hostinger and DreamHost throw easy Let’s Encrypt SSL installations into even their cheapest shared hosting plans.
+Some web hosts even provide free SSL certificate with their plan!

 A trusted reseller will save you money.
 If you buy through a reseller with an established relationship with the CA, then there will be lower markups on the price of their products.
 Also, consider how many certificates they sell every month—if they don’t sell many each day, then there’s no need for them to charge more than what it costs them to make a profit.